-Increase in avalanche danger as a consequence of new snow and wind.
-Weakly bonded old snow is to be evaluated with care and prudence.
-Fresh wind slabs at high altitude.
-As a consequence of new snow and wind there will be an increase in the avalanche danger within the current danger level.
+New snow and wind slabs require caution.

 Avalanches can be released in near-surface layers of the snowpack and reach medium size.
-Avalanche prone locations are to be found in particular on very steep west, north and east facing slopes above approximately 2400 m.
+Avalanche prone locations are to be found above the tree line.
 Shady slopes where surface hoar has been covered with snow are especially unfavourable.
 Meticulous route selection is recommended.
 In addition the fresh wind slabs should be taken into account.
 They can be released by a single winter sport participant above the tree line.
 This applies especially adjacent to ridgelines and in pass areas.
 Mostly avalanches are medium-sized.
 On rocky slopes dry loose snow avalanches are possible as the day progresses.
 In the event of prolonged bright spells this applies.
 In addition a latent danger of gliding avalanches exists, in particular on steep sunny slopes below approximately 2600 m, as well as on steep shady slopes below approximately 2400 m.
 These can reach dangerously large size.
 Areas with glide cracks are to be avoided as far as possible.
-Snowpack Danger patterns dp.8: surface hoar blanketed with snow dp.6: cold, loose snow and wind Over a wide area 10 to 30 cm of snow, and even more in some localities, will fall.
+Snowpack Danger patterns (dp.8: surface hoar blanketed with snow) ) (dp.6: cold, loose snow and wind) Over a wide area 10 to 30 cm of snow, and even more in some localities, has fallen.
+Over a wide area new snow is lying on soft layers.
 In some places new snow is lying on surface hoar.
-This applies above approximately 2400 m.
-The fresh wind slabs are lying on soft layers.
 Tendency Temporary increase in avalanche danger as a consequence of warming during the day and solar radiation.

 Backcountry touring and other off-piste activities call for extensive experience in the assessment of avalanche danger.